 If you want to enjoy drinking until late at night, "Shinjuku 2 chome" area would be an ideal place.
 One of the leading gay towns in Japan, and lots of unique shops welcome new guests warmly.

 "Shinjuku South Exit" area was recently renewed.
 If you travel by bus all over Japan, Busta Shinjuku (Shinjuku Expressway Bus Terminal) is convenient.
 A tourist information office and Wi-Fi are also available there, so it would be good to visit if you run into trouble while traveling.

 The "Shinjuku Station West Exit" area is an office district, so skyscrapers stand side by side, and there are many business hotels such as foreign-affiliated hotels and Japanese-style luxury hotels.
-Shinjuku is a lively area, but you can enjoy a quiet hotel stay in Nishishinjuku (West Shinjuku).
-Also, the Tokyo Metropolitan Government Office, which is also a symbol of Nishi-Shinjuku, has an observatory, so you can enjoy the night view as you can see all of Tokyo.
+Shinjuku is a lively area, but you can enjoy a quiet hotel stay in Nishi-Shinjuku (West Shinjuku).
+Also, the Tokyo Metropolitan Government Office, which is also a symbol of Nishi-Shinjuku, has an observatory, so you can enjoy the night view allowing you to see all around the Tokyo area!

 Access to Shinjuku area

 Access to Shinjuku is 1 hour 20 minutes by Narita Express bound to Shinjuku from Narita International Airport, and 2 hours ride by limousine bus.